 Background

 Single-cell RNA sequencing (scRNA-seq) has revolutionized the study of biological systems by enabling the exploration of cellular heterogeneity, lineage tracing, and gene regulatory network dynamics at an unprecedented resolution [1-3].
 This technology has provided critical insights into complex biological processes such as cellular development, differentiation, immune response, and tumor evolution, thereby paving the way for transformative advances in the field of developmental biology [3, 4].
 The analysis of cellular development and differentiation presents a unique challenge, as cells traverse a continuous landscape of states rather than existing in discrete categories.
-Traditional trajectory inference methods reconstruct developmental paths by ordering cells according to their transcriptional similarity, effectively creating a pseudotemporal sequence that reflects biological progression [3, 5, 6].
+Traditional trajectory inference methods reconstruct developmental paths by ordering cells according to their transcriptional similarity.
+This approach effectively creates a pseudotemporal sequence that reflects biological progression [3, 5, 6].
 However, these methods are limited by the static nature of single-cell measurements, which only capture snapshots of cellular states.
 While trajectory inference has proven valuable for understanding cell fate decisions, the selection of appropriate methods depends heavily on the expected trajectory topology (linear, branching, or cyclic) and selected methods often require validation through multiple approaches [7].

 RNA velocity analysis represents a significant advancement in this field, offering a more direct way to infer cellular dynamics.
 Unlike traditional trajectory inference methods that rely solely on transcriptional similarities, RNA velocity leverages the relative abundance of spliced and unspliced mRNA to predict future cell states.
 This approach, first introduced by La Manno et al. [8], captures directed dynamic information and predicts future cell states by distinguishing the relative abundances of unspliced pre-mRNA and spliced mature mRNA presented in scRNA-seq, based on a steady-state theory.
 By modeling transcriptional dynamics, RNA velocity infers the instantaneous rate of change in unspliced mRNA abundance (ds/dt) for individual genes from relative mRNA abundances, known as RNA velocity.
 A positive RNA velocity indicates an induction in transcriptional state and a negative velocity refers to a gene repression.
 This qualitative premise has profound implications for the analysis of scRNA-seq data.
 The experimentally observed transcriptome is a snapshot of a biological process [9].
 By carefully integrating snapshot data with a causal model, it has become possible to reconstruct both the dynamics and direction of this process without prior knowledge or specialized experiments.

-The first RNA velocity model, Velocyto, developed by La Manno et al. [8], employs an ordinary differential equation model of transcription, coupled with an assumption of steady-state to estimate RNA velocity.
+The first RNA velocity model, Velocyto, developed by La Manno et al. [8], captures directed dynamic information and predicts future cell states.
+It works by distinguishing the relative abundances of unspliced pre-mRNA and spliced mature mRNA detected in scRNA-seq, based on steady-state theory.
 This foundational model was subsequently enhanced by Bergen et al. [10] in scVelo, which implemented a more sophisticated dynamical model capable of inferring transcriptional dynamics together and assigning latent cell time.
 These two tools have established cornerstones for the RNA velocity inference and will be discussed in detail in the subsequent section on model descriptions [11, 12].
 Followed by Velocyto and scVelo, numerous models [8, 10, 13-25] have been developed to elucidate transcriptional dynamics within single-cell transcriptomes, each leveraging distinct computational frameworks grounded in specific biophysical assumptions about transcriptional processes.
 For instance, certain methods utilize cell-shared kinetic rates, typically including transcription, splicing, and degradation rates, while others propose that these kinetic rates should vary across cells.
 Some methods incorporate latent variables, such as latent time and latent transcriptional states, to enhance model fitting.
 Several tools have expanded RNA velocity estimation by integrating multi-omics data, like chromatin accessibility and metabolic labeling.